Some habits that are okay back home are completely taboo in South Korea, and won’t help you make new friends.

 We’ve learned the hard way!
 The bottoms of one’s feet are seen as “dirty”, so propping them up on furniture is a big no-no.

-Typically, in dining situations, the most elder person will take the first bite.
+Typically, in dining situations, the eldest person will take the first bite.
 This signifies that everyone else can start eating.

 It’s generally considered impolite to pour your own drink.
 If you’re eating with others, let them fill your glass, and return the favor.

 After you’ve finished eating, be careful not to place your chopsticks upright in your bowl.
 This is said to look like incense at a funeral.

 Yes, I know that gochujang (red chili paste) is spicy; but go against your instincts and refrain from grabbing a tissue.
 Blowing your nose in public is considered rude, especially while eating.

 If that drip just won’t quit, politely excuse yourself and take care of business in the restroom.